ArterioRodrigues/computer-simulation/src/problem-set-3/answers/answers.typ

 === iii)
 The full code for this can be found #link("")[HERE]

-Given that an event occurred in the merged process the probability it's of each type is:
+By *Decomposition Theorem* - Given that an event occurred in the merged process the probability it's of each type is:

 - P(Arrival | event) = $lambda/lambda_"Total" = 6/14$
 - P(Class 1| event) = $mu_1/lambda_"Total" = 3/14$